zrhoffman/vscode-go/Go-modules-support-in-Visual-Studio-Code.md

 For slowness in code completion, log an issue in the [gocode repo](https://github.com/stamblerre/gocode).
 For slowness in code navigation, log an issue in the [godef repo](https://github.com/rogpeppe/godef) or if you chosen to `gogetdoc` in your settings, then log an issue in the [gogetdoc repo](https://github.com/zmb3/gogetdoc)

+### Auto import no longer happens on file save.
+Why?

+The auto importing of packages was a feature driven by the [goreturns](https://github.com/sqs/goreturns) tool which was the default formatting tool used by this extension.
+Since this tool doesn't support modules, the auto import feature on file save no longer works.

+Add the setting `"go.formatTool": "goimports"` and then use `Go: Install/Update Tools` to install/update `goimports` as it has recently added support for modules.

 ## Updates as of 0.9.0

 - Module support is now available in the main repo for `godef` and so we no longer rely on its fork.
 As a result, you will no longer need `godef-gomod`.
 You will be prompted to update your version of `godef` though.